swsjonathan/swsjonathan.github.io/index.md

 # $ whoami

 A 3rd Year Cybersecurity Student at SLIIT, Malabe.
-Passionate on learning new technolgies and finding ways to break them 😉 I test open-source projects for security vulnerabilities and play Capture-the-Flag(CTF) events in my free time.
+Passionate about learning new technolgies and finding ways to break them 😉 I test open-source projects for security vulnerabilities and play Capture-the-Flag(CTF) in my free time.
 # Work Experience

 **Meta Defence Labs \- Trainee Security Consultant** <br>